ozfortress/ozfortress_docs/docs/rules/global.md

 ### 8.4.
 Aliasing / Distinct Aliases
 Aliasing is allowed in matches.
 However, all players must have distinct aliases.

-Failing to do will result in the following penalties:
+Failing to do so will result in the following penalties:

 |                  | Player Penalty |               Team Penalty               |
 | ---------------: | :------------: | :--------------------------------------: |